 How many documents can I have Apostilled?

 There is no limit to the number of documents you can have Apostilled at any one time.
 For the purposes of attaching an Apostille Certificate, we consider the Memorandum & Articles of Association to be one document.
 All other documents require a separate Apostille Certificate.

 Following payment, we will certify your documents and send them to the FCO for the Apostille Certificate to be attached.

 Once your Apostilled documents are returned to us, we will forward them to you free of charge by Royal Mail Special Delivery or International Tracked and Signed service.
-Premium couriers such as Fedex and UPS are also available at an additional charge.
+Premium couriers such as DHL are also available at an additional charge.

 Where can I use my Apostilled documents?

 Apostilled company documents are accepted in any of the 105 countries which are party to the 1961 Hague Convention.
 We are unable to advise if these documents will be accepted in any other country not party to the Convention.

 Which documents are Apostilled?

 The most common documents Apostilled tend to be those issued by Companies House, for example: